-Clay/Ceramic liners EN 1457-2: 300 A1N2 EN 1457-1 is the standard for non-condensing applications and EN 1457-2 is the standard for condensing applications.
-64
+Clay/Ceramic liners EN 1457-2: 300 A1N2

+EN 1457-1 is the standard for non-condensing applications and EN 1457-2 is the standard for condensing applications.
+646

+and the second sec

 Chimney Height

 "The chimney termination shall achieve the safe evacuation of the products of combustion, taking into account dispersion flow that will minimise the impact on local air quality and ensure continual optimised operating performance of the appliance."